gstanden/orabuntu-lxc/README.md

 **Note 1**:  Linux 6 support cannot be guaranteed due to de-support of Linux 6 by Linux vendors.
 Still supported on a "best effort" basis only.

-**Note 2**:  SCST on Linux 6 cannot be guaranteed due to de-support of kernels older than 2.6 by SCST
+**Note 2**:  Orabuntu-LXC SCST deployer support: de-support pending for kernels older than 2.6 (notified by SCST maintainers).

 **Note 3**:  LXD options NA for Linux 6 all distros, nor for Ubuntu 16.04.
-These distros and versions are LXC options only.
+These distros and versions are LXC multi-host span options only.

 **Orabuntu-LXC/D ELENA installer does all of the following automatically**: